VicSchbt/PERSO-guess-number-console-app/README.md

 7. Handle input errors (e.g., prevent non-numeric inputs).✅
 8. Add an attempt counter with motivational messages ("Almost there!", "You're close!").✅
 9. Provide an option to replay without restarting the application.✅
-10. Add an "Easy" mode (unlimited attempts) and a "Hard" mode (limited attempts).
+10. Add an "Easy" mode (unlimited attempts) and a "Hard" mode (limited attempts).✅

 ### 3️⃣ Level 3: Advanced Features
-11. Save the best performance (fewest attempts) in a local file.
+11. Save the best performance (fewest attempts) in a local file.✅
 12. Add a multiplayer mode where each player takes turns guessing.
 13. Implement an AI opponent that tries to guess the user's number.
 14. Add a "Hint" mode where the user can request hints in exchange for penalty attempts.